gallenc/solent2Public/README.md

 You should now have a clone of your fork in your gitrepos directory gitrepos/solent2Public

-you can see how to open projects in this repo using gthe Netbeans IDE in the exercises under
+You can see how to open projects in this repo using gthe Netbeans IDE in the exercises under

 [maven-test-exercise](../master/week1/maven-test-exercise)